-WRONGFUL DISCONNECTION CIRCUMSTANCES CODE INTERPRETATIVE GUIDANCE (d) customer asserts that retailer has not assessed information provided to the retailer by the customer concerning their capacity to pay (ERC 11.2(1)).
-A retailer will have assessed information provided by a customer about a customer's capacity to pay if it is able to substantiate its procedures and actions by providing a copy of: its applicable documented general assessment procedures, including applicable hardship policies and procedures; and the assessment in respect of the particular customer (screen or systems- based workings are adequate). (e) customer asserts that retailer "inadequately" assessed capacity to pay in endeavouring to make the assessment without advice from an independent financial counsellor (ERC 11.2(1)).
-In order to adequately assess the capacity to pay of a domestic customer without advice from an independent financial counsellor, a retailer must: Have the assessment made by its specialist credit assessors (rather than its ordinary call centre staff) in cases where each of the following applies: the customer's debt is less than the upper limit able to be authorised by the call centre, or the customer has had two or less failed instalment plans in the prior 12 months; the customer indicates that she/he is unable to meet the instalments under a plan proposed by usual processes of the retailer's call centre.
+WRONGFUL DISCONNECTION CIRCUMSTANCES CODE INTERPRETATIVE GUIDANCE financial counsellor (ERC 11.2(1)). advice from an independent financial counsellor, a retailer must: Have the assessment made by its specialist credit assessors (rather than its ordinary call centre staff) in cases where each of the following applies: the customer's debt is less than the upper limit able to be authorised by the call centre, or the customer has had two or less failed instalment plans in the prior 12 months; the customer indicates that she/he is unable to meet the instalments under a plan proposed by usual processes of the retailer's call centre.
 Such a plan must allow payments at fair and reasonable intervals.
-2. Have the assessment made by its specialist hardship assessors in cases where each of the following applies: the customer's debt is greater than the upper limit able to be authorised by the call centre and the customer has had more than two failed instalment plans in the prior 12 months; the customer indicates that they are unable to meet the instalments under a plan proposed by usual processes of the retailer's call centre or specialist credit assessors.
-Such a plan must allow payments at fair and reasonable intervals.
-3. Be able to demonstrate that an assessment by a specialist credit assessor or specialist hardship assessor was made after the assessor: facilitated the receipt of as much information as the customer was prepared to provide about any change in circumstances of the customer, any short term or chronic social hardship of the customer and the amount which the customer considers he/she is able to pay;
+2. Have the assessment made by its specialist hardship assessors in cases where each of the following applies: the customer's debt is greater than the upper limit able to be authorised by the call centre and the customer has had more than two failed instalment plans in the prior 12 months; the customer indicates that they are unable to meet the instalments under a plan proposed by usual processes of the retailer's call centre o specialist credit assessors.
+Such a plan must allow payments at fair ar reasonable intervals.
+3. Be able to demonstrate that an assessment by a specialist credit assessor specialist hardship assessor was made after the assessor: facilitated the receipt of as much information as the customer was prepared to provide about any change in circumstances of the customer any short term or chronic social hardship of the customer and the amount which the customer considers he/she is able to pay; provided the customer with information regarding the Utility Relief Gran and explained the eligibility criteria.
+If the customer advises they meet one of the eligibility criteria, (taking into account the URGS operating procedures), provide advice and assistance to the customer to make a application;